 Large Recoveries for the SEC and Whistleblowers

-In keeping with its dedication to confidentiality and whistleblower protection, the SEC released very few details about the underlying issues giving rise to the reward – including the name of the relator or the details of the fraud.
-Nonetheless, the $30 million payday is twice as much as the next highest reward offered by the SEC, and it serves as a reminder that coming forward with information of fraud not only benefits unknowing investors, but can be exceptionally lucrative for the whistleblower as well.
+The $50 million payday is $11 million more than the next-highest reward offered by the SEC, and it serves as a reminder that coming forward with information of fraud not only benefits unknowing investors, but can be exceptionally lucrative for whistleblowers as well.

 There are three easy ways to contact our firm for a free, confidential evaluation with one of our whistleblower attorneys:

 Your submission will be reviewed by a Berger Montague qui tam attorney and remain confidential.